arnold-lei/basic-portfolio/README.md

 Challenges

 The footer was paticularly challenging.
 I tried for a very long time to do it with pure CSS but I felt like I was getting no where with it.
-So I used the bootstrap JS plugin affix and stuck the footer to the bottom of the page.
-I am very curious about how to do it with pure css.
-I looked online and tried many different ways including the one provided in the HWK assignment but I didn't find the effect satisfactory.
-I hope this approach is accpetable.

 The sizing of the panels.
 I tried to make the website work with the specified dimensions for the hwk but I ended up ditching the width of the outer container.
 I prefer the extra space between the main content area and the social media panel.